 You won’t be able to accurately assess member data or reports if your membership database is disorganized or missing information.

-Re:Charity recommends several data hygiene best practices to ensure data cleanliness, such as:
+Here are some data hygiene best practices to ensure data cleanliness:

-Ensure your team is trained on your new data hygiene practices so that everyone’s on the same page when it comes time to add new member information to your database.
+Ensure your team is trained on your new data hygiene practices so that everyone is on the same page when it comes time to add new member information to your database.

 With these data management best practices in your association’s toolbox, you’ll be in a better position to manage data about your existing membership base.
 This ensures that your database solutions and strategies will scale up to meet your needs as your organization expands.